Shawn Spears: SmackDown (2017–2019)

+He also participated on the PPVs Fastlane, WrestleMania 34, and, his final pay-per-view appearance, the Greatest Royal Rumble.
 Dillinger suffered a hand injury in October 2018 which kept him out of action for several months.
 He returned to in-ring competition at a house show on February 9, 2019; however, he was still not used on television.
 On February 19, 2019, Dillinger announced in a Twitter statement that he had requested his release from WWE and was granted on February 22, 2019.